3612kenken/front-backend-integration/README.md

 npm i -D react-router-dom
 ```
+I used bootstrap CSS framework for minimal, quick, and professional design

+## IMPORT DATABASE INSTRUCTION
 - Create database from MongoDB -> 'db_cruds'
 - Look for JSON files from 'database' folder path
 - Import files into mongoDB collection with the following names 'tbl_business' and 'tbl_users'